wur-bioinformatics/introduction-to-bioinformatics/week5.md

 ❌ Produces large raw datasets.

-❌ Different methods for analysis exist; there is not one standard protocol.
+❌ Analysis is less straightforward than for microarray data; there is not yet one standard protocol.

 ##### Mapping